mbehr1/fishbone/docs/fishbone/docs/badges.md

 As the communication from fishbone extension to DLT-Logs extension is via a rest-api alike "restQuery" the query gets transmitted and stored in a URI encoded format.

-To ease decoding and fast manual edits you can enter/modify the query below:
+To ease decoding and fast manual edits you can enter/modify the query below or use the **EDIT MANUALLY...** button:

 <BrowserOnly fallback={<UriEnDecode />}>
   {() => <UriEnDecode searchParams={(new URL(document.location)).searchParams}/>}
 </BrowserOnly>

 ## Badges using https rest-queries
+todo add example